Chronoblog/gatsby-theme-chronoblog/starters/profile/README.md

 [![npm](https://img.shields.io/npm/v/gatsby-theme-chronoblog?color=brightgreen)](https://www.npmjs.com/package/gatsby-theme-chronoblog) [![node](https://img.shields.io/node/v/gatsby-theme-chronoblog)](https://www.npmjs.com/package/gatsby-theme-chronoblog) [![Netlify Status](https://api.netlify.com/api/v1/badges/b66fd3f1-2f68-40f8-9572-3317b5fe71a9/deploy-status)](https://app.netlify.com/sites/chronoblog-profile/deploys)

 This starter will help you launch a personal website with a simple text feed on the main page.
-This starter looks simple and neat, but at the same time it has great potential for organizing your content using tags, dates and search.
+This starter looks simple and neat, but at the same time, it has great potential for organizing your content using tags, dates, and search.

 The homepage is organized in compact feeds.
 The display of content in these feeds is based on the tags of this content (for example, only content with a `podcast` tag gets into the feed with podcasts).